≡ Menu

 1. Non Correlated Asset

-Rather, whole life offers guaranteed cash value growth year over year, providing policyholders with an excellent “safe bucket” of assets that can help insulate you from the ebbs and flows of the stock market.
+Whole life insurance offers guaranteed cash value growth year over year, providing you with an excellent “safe bucket” asset that can help insulate you from risk and volatility and create financial stability in an otherwise unstable world, freeing you up to take advantage of opportunities when they arise.

 2. Improves cash flow and liquidity

-When you engage in the strategic use of whole life insurance applying the infinite banking concept you improve your cash flow and liquidity.
+When you engage in the strategic use of a whole life insurance policy applying the infinite banking concept you improve your cash flow and liquidity using life insurance as an asset.
+And that asset provides true compound interest growth, in a tax favored environment.
+Consider this infinite banking example.

-Another pro of IBC is that you are in control (i.e. the owner and operator) of your own personal or family financing company.
+Another benefit of infinite banking is that you are in control (i.e. the owner and operator) of your own personal banking system.
 You are using life insurance as your own bank as you become your own banker.

 Becoming your own banker means you can:

-• you use to pay back your policy loan, and
+- use your new asset to pay back your policy loan, and

 5. Leverage